This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Maximizing Yield Potential

-You can get the most out of your garden by choosing fast-growing crops and planting in smart, staggered intervals.
+You can get the most out of your garden by choosing fast-growing crops and replanting as soon as space opens up.

 Quick Maturing Crop Selection